 1) Northern Pygmy-Owlets are independent from their parents at about 4 weeks post fledging.

-3) Northern Pygmy-Owls prefer nesting in cavities excavated in Aspen trees.
+3) Northern Pygmy-Owls prefer nesting in cavities excavated by Northern Flickers in Aspen trees.

 5) Northern Pygmy-Owls have different hunting techniques when hunting birds versus animals.

 6) Northern Pygmy-Owls false eye spots seem to act to deter potential predators from attacking the birds from behind, as the predators don't really know what direction the owl is looking.
 Predators don't like to attack prey that sees them approach as this often means the prey will out run/fly the predator and the predator does not catch a meal.